Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 Author: Scott Turdman, Zoe Rose

-Why this Book is Recommended: To become a good (or better) negotiator, you must have the skill ready at any point in time where you need to negotiate to get what you want.
-Take negotiating your salary for example.
-If you keep getting tricked by recruiters to agree to their terms when it comes to your salary, then you are doing a poor job as a negotiator.
+Why this book is recommended: To become a good (or better) negotiator, you must have the skill ready at any point in time where you need to negotiate to get what you want.
+Take negotiating your salary, for example.
+If you keep getting tricked by recruiters into agreeing to their terms when it comes to your salary, then you are doing a poor job as a negotiator.
 This book will teach you the secrets to getting those pesky recruiters to say “yes” every time you need to negotiate for your salary.
 If that’s not a good reason for picking this book, then nothing will.

 4. Litigation Interest and Risk Assessment – Help your Clients Make Good Litigation Decisions